 Lisbon Oceanarium

-One of the most incredible places to visit with the little ones in Lisbon is, without a doubt, the Lisbon Oceanarium.
+One of the most incredible places to visit with the little ones in Lisbon is undoubtedly the Lisbon Oceanarium.

 And if you don’t believe our 10 reasons to go there, then you really must see for yourself the more than 8,000 animals and plants, from more than 500 species.
 Oh, and don’t miss the permanent exhibitions “Submerged Forests by Takashi Amano” and “ONE, The Sea as you’ve never felt it”.